OrbintSoft/yauaa.netstandard/README.md

 Try it!
 =======
-You can try online a .NET demo at this link: https://orbintsoft.net/Yauaa/Demo
+You can try it online with an ASP.NET at this link: https://orbintsoft.net/Yauaa/Demo

-Meanwhile, don't forget to download the .nuget package to try by yourself:  https://www.nuget.org/packages/OrbintSoft.Yauaa.NetStandard
+Or you can download the .nuget package to it try by yourself:  https://www.nuget.org/packages/OrbintSoft.Yauaa.NetStandard

-**NOTES**

-1. This runs under a "Free quota" on Google AppEngine.
-If this quota is exceeded then it will simply become unavailable for that day.
-2. After a while of inactivity the instance is terminated so the first page may take 15-30 seconds to load.
-3. If you really like this then run it on your local systems.
-It's much faster that way.
+Here you can also find a sample implementation project: https://github.com/OrbintSoft/yauaa.netstandard/tree/master/src/OrbintSoft.Yauaa.WebSample.AspNetCore

 Contribute
 ===